Understanding Magnesium: The Essential Nutrient for Your Health

 Medications That Can Lower Magnesium

-Certain medications can deplete magnesium:
+Certain medications can deplete magnesium levels:

 Proton pump inhibitors (PPIs)